IssaZeidan/BootStrap/README.md

 + We will create our first website

 ### What we will need
-+Idea of the website
++ Idea of the website
-+Laptop or PC
++ Laptop or PC
-+VS code
++ VS code

->*check the attached links for the results
+>* check the attached links for the results